Charitable Gaming (Statewide Bingo & Raffles) 1979

 Yes, North Carolina has a state lottery where players can purchase state or interstate tickets from one of over 7,000 authorized retailers.

 Although North Carolina has traditionally been a less gambling-friendly state, things are beginning to change.
 Still, North Carolina has a long way to go with just 2 land-based casinos, a state lottery, and charitable gaming.
-In 2021, we continued to see a push, but the outcome and timeline for change remain unclear.
+In 2021, we continued to see a push for online gambling, including sports betting, but the outcome and timeline for change remain unclear.

 Interactive gaming, including online casinos, is still not legal.
 However, we hope this will change soon.
 Until then, some offshore online casinos accept players from North Carolina.
-You can find some of the best new casinos and bonuses in our article.
-We also invite you to visit us for updates periodically.
+You can find some of the best new casinos for online casino gambling and bonuses in our article.
+We also invite you to visit us for updates on the sports betting situation in North Carolina periodically.